Gabriella439/nixos-in-production/manuscript/BigPicture.md

 - Hybrid systems/software options

-  These are options that live in the grey area between Dev and Ops, such as
+  These are options that live in the grey area between Dev and Ops, such as:

   - Service restart policies
   - Networking